matthewber/docs/versioned_docs/version-V1/overview/games/future-games.md

 sidebar_position: 8
 ---

-[Nifty Spike](/docs/overview/team) and the team and community are constantly brainstorming ideas for future games.
+The team and community are constantly brainstorming ideas for future games.

 We've already announced several upcoming titles, but stay tuned by joining our [Discord](https://discord.gg/niftyleague) to stay up to date with all the details.